Combined-cycle power plant

 Mitsubishi Hitachi Power Systems (MHPS) will install two 327MW M501J gas turbines in the plant.
 Each turbine is capable of operating at a frequency of 60Hz.
 A MHPS TC4F steam turbine will also be supplied by the company.

-The M501J turbine measures 14.4m-long, 5.4m-wide and 5.7m-high.
+The M501J turbine measures 14.4m long, 5.4m wide and 5.7m high.
 The 320t turbine will operate at a rated speed of 3,600rpm and is capable of operating at a turbine inlet temperature of 1,600°C.

 The compressor of the turbine will have 15 stages.
-The effect of thermal expansion on alignment will be reduced by the turbine's compressor shaft end drive, which will also avoid the need for a flexible coupling.
+The effect of thermal expansion on alignment will be reduced by the turbine’s compressor shaft end drive, which will also avoid the need for flexible couplings.
 To ensure optimisation of the plant layout, the exhaust of the turbine will be structured in the form of an axial flow.

 The turbine ends and the compressor will be supported by the long two-bearing structure of the rotor.
 Each turbine will comprise one rotor and four turbine stages.
 The rotor unit will contain bolt-connected discs and torque pins in the compressor rotor.
 The discs with curvic couplings in the rotor will enable reliable torque transmission.